Out of Control (Hoobastank song)

 "Out of Control" is a song by American rock band Hoobastank, released as the lead single from their second studio album, The Reason (2003).
 It charted at No. 16 on the US Hot Mainstream Rock Tracks chart and at No. 9 on the US Hot Modern Rock Tracks chart.

+The song features guest vocals from Lostprophets' frontman Ian Watkins and turntablist Jamie Oliver.

 Music video

 The music video was directed by Nathan Cox.
-It features the group going into a club and performs while getting dizzy as crowds cheer them on.
+It features the group entering a club and performing to dizzying camera shots as crowds cheer them on.